 In employing this approach, Apple once again rose to the top of the level.
 A company that was on the decline suddenly turned it around.
 Based on this approach, Jobs is largely viewed as one of the most successful business people in recent memory.

 At the end of the day, this is not a pathway for success for most lawyers.
 It’s almost always better to focus on one area of law and refer everything else out to those who do not practice in your area and refer back.
 By doing this, you actually gain the short and long-run.
 You become very proficient in the area of law you practice.
 The potential clients that come and see you can sense it.
-At the same time, you get referrals from others that don’t practice in the area in which you focus.
-All of a sudden a failing practice turns into a successful one.
+At the same time, you get referrals from others that don’t practice in the area you focus on.
+All of a sudden, a failing practice turns into a successful one.

 It’s a hard transition for some to make.
 Some don’t trust it and continue dabbling in a little bit of everything.
 But except in rare situations, this is not a pathway for success.
 Lawyers need to pick one practice area and stick with it.